xbench/xbench-docs/content/online-help/dialogs/checklists-and-categories.md

 draft: false
 ---

-This dialog allows you to specify which checklists and/or categories should be included in the QA run.
+This dialog allows you to specify which checklists and/or categories should be included in the QA run by checking the desired ones in the **Checklists to check** and **Categories to check** lists.
+You can check or uncheck all of them by using the **Check All** and **Uncheck All** options.